 Azyan is a service that connects drivers and clients who need to order food delivery.
 Basically, they have a “fleet” of drivers who are ready to pick up and deliver orders on demand.

-When we were introduced to the project, it had three things to consider:
+Client was looking for a Python development company and we were introduced to the project.
+It had three things to consider:

 - There will be different roles, namely, the set of functions and permissions associated with users – customers, driver, admin, or operators – who require personalized functionality and UIs.

 - The service will extend the range of delivery categories, and to avoid the need to rewrite the entire code, we had to take that into account at the very first stage of development.

 - It should be ready for a worldwide use.
 As in the previous point, the long-term perspective must be considered in advance.

 For the back-end, points 2 and 3 mean high server loads.
 Understanding the importance of responsiveness and high performance in positive user experience, we decided to first create a flow for a simple use case, and start brainstorming.

 Here’s a flow for a simple use case “online food ordering”.

 As you see, this is a rather typical use-case for end-users, and a challenge for engineers.
 To build a location-based app, we identified three main challenges we had to deal with.
 Remember these, as we will return to them soon.

 - Transmitting live data to the drivers and service (regarding order status, driver location, etc.)